key-encumbrance/liquefaction/README.md

 - **Dark DAOs**: privately sell or trade DAO votes (which cannot be overridden by the account owner) without making any public DAO token transfers or using public delegation.
 - **Trading locked tokens**: buy or sell locked tokens while keeping the appearance of respecting their vesting schedules.
 - **Mitigating dusting attacks**: prove that you don't own, and never did own, illicit assets that were sent to your account.
-- **Private DAO treasuries**: privately commit funds to a fundraising DAO without transferring any assets on-chain until they are needed.
+- **Private DAO treasuries**: privately commit funds to a fundraising DAO without transferring any assets on-chain.
-- **Token-gated ticketing**: lend or temporarily transfer access to an in-person event or metaverse character to someone else who doesn't own the required token.
+- **Token-gated ticketing**: lend or sell your access to an in-person event or metaverse character to someone who doesn't own the required token.
 - **Soulbound tokens**: sell an account which owns a soulbound token or sell access to signatures proving ownership of such an account.

 See the table on page 12 of our paper for more details!